Natural homemade toothpaste recipe to keep cavities away.

 Learn how to get our favorite essential oils at wholesale cost and join our oily team.
-Or you can shop online here.

 The cool thing with doTerra essential oils is that you are not only getting a great flavor but the unique benefits of each one.

 That’s it friends.
 This is how we keep our teeth healthy and strong!
 And still NO cavities over the years.

 We all want a toothpaste that protects our teeth, kills bacteria and, if possible, whitens our teeth.
 And we feel this natural toothpaste does all this in addition to having a proper diet and nutrition.

 Do you like to make things yourself?
 Have you made toothpaste before?

 What is your favorite DIY thing to make?

 If you enjoyed this post, share it, pin it and comment below.
 Thank you!